poult-lab/daily-word/english_words_ learning.md

 "to keep changing from one extreme of feeling or behaviour to another, and back again"

 [v] "to change in strength or direction at regular intervals"

-06.imply /ɪmˈplaɪ/

-[v] Are you implying (that) I am wrong?

-"to suggest that sth is true or that you feel or think sth, without saying so directly"

-[v] The survey implies (that) more people are moving house than was thought.

-"to make it seem likely that sth is true or exists" -suggest-

-[v] The project implies an enormous investment in training. "to make sth necessary in order to be successful" -mean-

-07.implicit /ɪmˈplɪsɪt/

-[adj] implicit criticism.

-"suggested without being directly expressed"

-[adj] The ability to listen is implicit in the teacher's role.

-"forming part of sth (although perhaps not directly expressed)"

-[adj] She had the implicit trust of her staff.

-"complete and not doubted" -absolute-

-08.explicit /ɪkˈsplɪsɪt/

-[adj]  {of a statement or piece of writing} He gave me very explicit directions on how to get there. "clear and easy to understand"

-[adj] {of a person} She was quite explicit about why she had left./Nginx was written with an explicit goal of outperforming the [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) web server.

-"saying sth clearly, exactly and openly"

-[adj] The reasons for the decision should be made explicit.

-"said, done or shown in an open or direct way, so that you have no doubt about what is happening"

-09.explicit content

-[phrase] 'Squid Game' actor Park Sung-hoon tearfully apologizes for posting explicit content.

-"The phrase "explicit content" is written as **a warning that media (pictures, films or music) contains adult content**.
-This is often sexual or pornographic.
-It may be bad language.
-The explicit content warning is for parents who want to sensor what their children see."